JimTompkins/happy_feet_app/README.md

 # happy_feet_app

-This is the companion app to work with Happy Feet, the foot-mounted Bluetooth drum machine thingy!
+This is the companion app to work with HappyFeet, the foot-mounted Bluetooth drum machine thingy!

-See the [Happy Feet webpage](https://happyfeet-music.com) for more details.
+See the [HappyFeet webpage](https://happyfeet-music.com) for more details.

 This page gives an overview of the construction of the app.